 Do you know of any other projects similar to PirateBox?

 Yes, check out Aram Bartholl's fantastic Dead Drops.
 There are also several forks of the project, including Jason Griffey’s LibraryBox (actually nearly 1:1 and working togehter)., the Bibliobox and the CoWBox (CoWorking Box).
 A new C.H.I.P based PirateBox fork is AnyfestoCHIP (Project-website).
+In addition, there are several projects which focus education, creating an offline network, but are not based on Piratebox:

 Where can I discuss the PirateBox?